Reloaded-Project/Reloaded-II/source/Reloaded.Mod.Template/templates/native/README.md

 2. Read the values in C++ through `reloaded::config()` (see `main.cpp`).
 3. Users change the settings in the launcher; values are saved to `<Reloaded>/User/Mods/<ModId>/Config.json` and read by your mod.

-## Entry Point

-The loader starts native mods by calling the first of these exports it finds:

-- `ReloadedStartEx(const ReloadedStartInfo* info)` (recommended; provided by `RELOADED_MOD_CONFIG_IMPL`)
-- `ReloadedStart`
-- `InitializeASI`
-- `Init`

-`ReloadedStartEx` receives the mod and user-config directories, which is how the helper finds the schema and the values file.

-See the wiki page "Writing Native Mods" for the optional suspend/resume/unload exports.